r-kupin/webserv/README.md

 - Setup the server_names or not.
 - Turn on or off directory listing. (?)
 - Your server must be able to listen to multiple ports
+	- multiple domains
+	- multiple simultaneous requests to the same server
 - A request to your server should never hang forever.
 - The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server).
 - Execute CGI based on certain file extension (for example .php).